kikivanrongen/ReproducibilityBlog/_posts/2019-10-18-reproducibility-lab.md

 # The Cookie Collector
 Let's make this a bit more concrete.
 Let's say we have a cookie-collecting robot in a world that has cookies laying around all over the place.
 The robot can move in four directions (up, down, left, right).
 She always knows its position in the world, and uses that information to determine where to go next.
 When she finds a cookie, she gets happy, but she's always looking for more.
 Her battery lasts two minutes, after which somebody will recharge her and let her play the game again from the start.

 The components of the cookie collecting robot and her environment fit nicely in the RL framework.
 The table shows what form each RL concept takes in this example.
-Because the example fits in the RL framework, it means that we can apply RL methods to make the robot as succesful as possible, in this case: to make it collect as many cookies as possible withing two minutes.
+Because the example fits in the RL framework, it means that we can apply RL methods to make the robot as succesful as possible, in this case: to make it collect as many cookies as possible within two minutes.

 | **RL concept**  | **Cookie Collector**                                      |